Your Basket

 Some people use a reed diffuser that enables oils to evaporate and emit their fragrance into the air.

-You will need to mix whatever you wish to diffuse with augeo, a reed diffuser base oil that will help to diffuse the smell.
+You will need to mix whatever you wish to diffuse with augeo or ethanol, a reed diffuser base oil that will help to diffuse the smell.

 For a carrier oil to perform well it should be liquid at room temperature, so it is thin enough to travel up through the reeds.